andresebr/kumodd/README.md

 modTimeMatch		| 'match' if local and remote Last Modification times match, else MISMATCH. md5Checksum             | MD5 digest of remote file.
 None if file is a native Google Apps Document. md5Local		| md5 of download if new or updated.
-Otherwise None md5Match		| 'match' if local and remote MD5s match, else MISMATCH. fileSize		| Number of bytes in file sizeMatch		| 'match' if local and remote sizes match, else %local/remote. revision                | Number of available revisions
+Otherwise None md5Match		| 'match' if local and remote MD5s match, else time difference. fileSize		| Number of bytes in file sizeMatch		| 'match' if local and remote sizes match, else %local/remote. revision                | Number of available revisions